Félix Mourinho

 José Manuel Mourinho Félix (12 February 1938 – 25 June 2017), known as Félix Mourinho, was a Portuguese football goalkeeper and manager.

 Playing career

 Mourinho was born in Ferragudo, Faro District, Algarve.
 He played 19 seasons as a professional, making his Primeira Liga debut in 1955–56 with Vitória de Setúbal.
-He spent 13 campaigns with the Sado River side, helping them win two Portuguese Cups and appearing in as many Inter-Cities Fairs Cup editions.
+He spent 13 campaigns with the Sado River side, helping them to win two Portuguese Cups and appearing in as many Inter-Cities Fairs Cup editions.

-Before 1968–69 started, Mourinho signed for fellow league club Belenenses, finishing in a personal best-ever second position in his fifth season – with the subsequent qualification to the UEFA Cup – and retiring in June of the following year at the age of 36.
+Before 1968–69 started, Mourinho signed for fellow top-division club Belenenses, finishing in a personal best-ever second position in his fifth season – with the subsequent qualification for the UEFA Cup – and retiring in June of the following year at the age of 36.
 He earned one cap for the Portugal national team, coming on as a substitute for Benfica's José Henrique in the dying minutes of a 2–1 win against the Republic of Ireland in the 1972 Brazil Independence Cup.